fairview/django-peavy/README.rst

 1. Add ``peavy`` to your ``INSTALLED_APPS`` setting.

 2. To avoid interfering with your application's database transactions, peavy logs to its own database by default.

-Because of South's issues with multiple databases, the easiest way to make this work is to create a second database stanza in settings.DATABASES, that mirrors the default settings under another name, e.g.::
+   The easiest way to make this work is to create a second database stanza in settings.DATABASES, that mirrors the default settings under another name, e.g.::